s-bolz/Practical-Machine-Learning-Assignment/analysis.md

 ## Partitioning of the Training Data Set

-Now we split our training data set into a "final" training and a testing data set.
+Now we split our training data set into "final" training and testing data sets.
 We call both sets partitions to emphasize their difference from the original data sets.

 ```r